-Presbyopia is an eye condition in which your eye slowly loses the ability to quickly focus on objects that are close.
-It is a disorder that affects everyone people during the natural aging process of their eyes.
+Presbyopia is an eye condition in which your eye slowly loses the ability to focus quickly on objects that are close.
+It’s a disorder that affects everyone during the natural aging process.

 The most significant risk factor for presbyopia is age.
 Most people lose some ability to focus on close objects by age 40.
 It affects everyone, but some people notice it more than others.

-You are at a higher risk for premature presbyopia if you have:
+You’re at a higher risk of premature presbyopia if you have:

-- anemia (lack of enough or normal blood cells)
+- anemia, which is a lack of enough normal blood cells

 - cardiovascular disease

-- myasthenia gravis (a neuromuscular disorder that affects the nerves and muscles)
+- myasthenia gravis, which is a neuromuscular disorder that affects your nerves and muscles

 - eye trauma or disease

 Some prescription and over-the-counter drugs can reduce your eye’s ability to focus on close images.
-Taking the following drugs can put you at a higher risk for presbyopia:
+Taking the following drugs can put you at a higher risk of premature presbyopia:

 - antianxiety drugs

-Other considerations that may put you at a higher risk for the earlier onset of presbyopia are:
+Other factors that may put you at a higher risk of premature presbyopia are:

 - being female